JimFowler/books/Books20/Tools/database/doc/database/source/questions.rst

   #.
 C, Which books are in project P?

   #.
 C, Which projects in book B in?
 [Project could also be a topic keyword]

+  #.
+C/B How many books published in langauge l for years x-y?

+  #.
+C/B How many books not published in English for years x-y?